Home Senior Living The Best Places to Retire in Virginia Are Expensive – Here Are 5 Affordable Options

 Pros:

 • Virginia is tax-friendly for seniors.
 Seniors can keep more of their nest egg!
-Social Security and some retirement -income are exempt from state taxes.
+Social Security and some retirement -income are exempt from state taxes (plus numerous government resources to help seniors).

 • Virginia offers something for everyone.
 Its various attractions and activities include mountains, hiking trails, beaches, and cities.
 Hike the Appalachians or explore bustling Richmond.